 The Master of Science in Cloud Computing Research is a programme of advanced research, designed to develop participants' research skills and to engage participants in a research programme on a relevant business-focused area of cloud computing and services.
-A candidate will be eligible to obtain the degree upon the satisfactory completion of courses of study totalling 90 ECTS credits in Research Methods, a Research Seminar, and the presentation of a major Research Dissertation.
+The programme can be taken online.
+A candidate will be eligible to obtain the degree upon the satisfactory completion of courses of study totalling 90 ECTS credits in Research Skills and the presentation of a major Research Dissertation.
 The dissertation will focus on business-, organisation- or consumer value or interactions with cloud computing, cloud services, applications or platforms.